sendgrid/docs/content/docs/ui/analytics-and-reporting/subuscribing-to-expert-insights.md

 Expert Insights analyzes your email funnel, providing visibility into how your email is performing as it is sent, delivered, opened, and clicked by your recipients.
 The report highlights any potential leakage points (for example, blocked emails) and opportunities to improve deliverability and engagement based on our deep expertise in email.
 This report spans a calendar month.
 Throughout the report, we compare data period-to-period (30-days to the previous 30-days).

+To get the most out of Expert Insights, we recommend that customers have [click- and open-tracking enabled]({{root_url}}/ui/account-and-settings/tracking/) and that customers use categories to separate their email data.

 <call-out>

-Currently, only Pro and Premier accounts can purchase Expert Insights.
+For privacy reasons, your first Expert Insights report will cover 37 days of data or as much time as you’ve been a SendGrid customer.
+If you're a new customer, SendGrid will populate areas of the report that look back past 37 days over time.

 </call-out>

-To get the most out of Expert Insights, we recommend that customers have [click- and open-tracking enabled]({{root_url}}/ui/account-and-settings/tracking/) and that customers use categories to separate their email data.

 [Categories](https://sendgrid.com/docs/ui/analytics-and-reporting/categories/) help organize your email analytics by enabling you to tag emails you send by topics you define.
 We recommend using 3-5 categories so we can provide more detailed email analytics in your Expert Insights report.